+Course Code MSC.IBPM2.STCOR.0003

+ECTS Credits 2

+Course Leader EZZEROUALI Amine

+Synchronous 18

+Discipline Management & Organisation

+Program International Business

+Prerequisites None

-Course Code MSC.IBPM2.STCOR.0003 ECTS Credits 3 Course Leader EZZEROUALI Amine Synchronous 18 Discipline Management & Organisation Program International Business Prerequisites None Course The capacity of firms to address and tackle Environment, Social and Description Governance risk is key to their survival and thrive in the current world.
-The mitigation of ESG risk has become an inherent feature in risk and crisis management, as organizations are exposed to growing levels of complexity, uncertainty, ambiguity and volatility .
-The global pandemic (Covid19) was and still is one feature of these VUCA environments, advances in AI is another feature, geopolitical changes are another one, as well economic and financial disruptions, sociological changes (and demographics), etc. Mastering the exposure to risk and preventing crises is a key challenge.
+Course The capacity of firms to address and tackle Environment, Social and

+Description Governance risk is key to their survival and thrive in the current world.
+The mitigation of ESG risk has become an inherent feature in risk and crisis management, as organizations are exposed to growing levels of complexity, uncertainty, ambiguity and volatility.
+The global pandemic (Covid19) was and still is one feature of these VUCA environments, advances in Al is another feature, geopolitical changes are another one, as well economic and financial disruptions, sociological changes (and demographics), etc. Mastering the exposure to risk and preventing crises is a key challenge.
 Knowing how to identify, assess and manage risks and how to prepare and deal with crises is thus highly critical.
 This course addresses risk and crisis management frameworks focusing on strategic, operational and technological risks through extant theory and case study examples of successful and failed risk and crisis management strategies.
 In particular, we will be exploring the fundamentals of Social (S) and Governance (G) risks.
-According to the Sustainable Finance Disclosure Regulation (SFDR), a sustainability risk means an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment .
-Indeed, the shift towards a lowcarbon, more sustainable, resourceefficient and circular economy as well as a more sustainable approach to performance opened the path towards new business models, strategies, processes and practices.
+According to the Sustainable Finance Disclosure Regulation (SFDR), a sustainability risk means an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment.
+Indeed, the shift towards a low carbon, more sustainable approach to performance opened the path towards new business models, strategies, processes and practices.
 It has also led to the emergence of new stakeholder interest, expectations and claims.
 Hence, more than a search for compliance, mitigating ESG risk has become a core activity embedded in risk and crisis management frameworks.
 We will also explore the Digital challenges (D) raised by the growing use of technology across industries.
 Indeed, Artificial Intelligence (AI) and other related innovations are a current technology trend that is disrupting most industries.
-Major companies not only tech giants like Google, Uber and Microsoft, but also companies like Tesla and Honda, Airbnb and Uber, AT&T, etc. are doing what is needed to surf on these new technological waves by hiring talents, buying hi-tech startups, investing in R&D, developing partnership with key actors like Nvidia and Intel and many other machine learning hardware startups, etc. This is one example among others
+Major companies not only tech giants like Google, Uber and Microsoft, but also companies not only tech giants like Google, Ub

-that shows how companies are using technology to drive innovation, to create new market opportunities and to develop new sustainable advantages.
-But this does not go without risk and potential failures.
-The objective of this seminar is to provide participant with frameworks to deal with such uncertainty.

-Course Open to Paris /Spring
+Course Open to with such uncertainty.
+Belo /Spring;#Paris /Spring

-Exchange
+Exchange , , , , , , , , , , , , , , , , , , , ,

 Semester spring

-Campus Paris
+Campus Belo Horizonte, Dubaï, Paris

 Evaluation

-Final Examination 100

-(%)

-Continuous 0

-Assessment (%)
+Liuluutioli

-Academic Hopkin, P. (2022).
-Fundamentals of risk management: Understanding,

-reference evaluating, and implementing effective risk management, Fourth edition,

-The Institute of Risk Management IRM, Kogan Page.
+Final Examination 100 (%) Continuous 0 Assessment (%) Academic Hopkin, P. (2022).
+Fundamentals of risk management: Understanding, reference evaluating, and implementing effective risk management, Fourth edition, The Institute of Risk Management IRM, Kogan Page.
 Coombs, T. (2019).
-Ongoing crisis communication: planning, managing and

-responding, Fifth edition.
+Ongoing crisis communication: planning, managing and responding, Fifth edition.
 Sage publications.
 Crandall, W. R., J. A. Parnell, and J. E. Spillan.
 (2013).
-Crisis management:

-Leading in the new strategy landscape, Second edition.
+Crisis management: Leading in the new strategy landscape, Second edition.
 Sage Publications.
 Websites